James Clark (businessman): Private life

 Clark was active in the Presbyterian Church and was the national treasurer for ten years from 1862.
 In 1865, he purchased The Tower, a large house in Remuera, as his residence.
 The building is these days part of King's School.

 He married Kate Emma Woolnough on 8 April 1875 in Melbourne.
 Two days later, on a Saturday, the Auckland premises of Archibald Clark and Sons were closed to give staff the opportunity to celebrate the wedding.
 His wife had studied art and lived in London, earning a living by undertaking research for writers.
-After her marriage, along with writing and painting, Kate became an important organiser and contributor to charitable organisations in Auckland.
+After her marriage, along with painting and authoring childrens books, Kate became an important organiser and contributor to charitable organisations in Auckland.
 Their first son was born on 28 December 1875, and they went on to have five children together.

 After many of Clark's businesses had failed, the family migrated to London.
 In London, his wife wrote one of the first New Zealand children's books, A Southern Cross Fairy Tale, which she partly illustrated, published in London in 1891.
 Her last work Maori Tales and Legends (1896), was intended to interest and instruct young people about New Zealand and Māori people.
 In early 1898, they were making plans to return to New Zealand.